Eating well to build muscle healthily

 Most people can get all the nutrients they need from a balanced diet.
 However, supplements such as whey protein or creatine can help if you can’t cover all your requirements through food.

-What should you eat before strength training?
+Should you eat before or after strength training?

 What to eat after training